mmfleitas/11464537/README.md

 ERP_part1_PreparingData.ipynb

     1.The name and code of wards can change from census to census, so we first create a df of wards and wardcodes from the 2021 census to use as a reference
-    2. We upload the Geodata to create maps of england
+    2. We upload the Geodata to create maps of England
-    3. We upload the postcode data of Enlgand to use as an intermediary for merging
+    3. We upload the postcode data of England to use as an intermediary for merging
-    4. We upload the dataframes the infrasestructure data that does not come from the census data 5.We upload the variables that come from the 2021 census data.
+    4. We upload the dataframes the infrastructure data that does not come from the census data 5.We upload the variables that come from the 2021 census data.
-    6. We merge census 2021 variables, do some basic statistics, merge and delete unnecesary columns
+    6. We merge census 2021 variables, do some basic statistics, merge and delete unnecessary columns
     7. We merge the census df with the Infrastructure df, cap outliers, do some basic statistics
     8. Duplicate the DF and add dummy variables bases on community resilience literature
     9. we end up with 2 DF one for clustering without the dummy variables, and another with them

 ERP_part2_TDABallmapper.ipynb

-    1. We upload wards data, Geodata for mapping uk and both final dataframes created on ERP_part1_PreparingData.ipynb
+    1. We upload wards data, Geodata for mapping UK and both final dataframes created on ERP_part1_PreparingData.ipynb
     2. We scale the features in the dataset df using the StandardScaler
-    3. We Run the ballmapper algorithm and create an itereation of the graph with hue set to all the dummy variables as seen in FIGURE 1 OF THE ERP
+    3. We Run the ballmapper algorithm and create an iteration of the graph with hue set to all the dummy variables as seen in FIGURE 1 OF THE ERP
     4. To the df with the dummy variables we add the number of the balls generated by the TDABM
     5. We create a new df with only the dummy variables and run some statistics
     6. We calculate the mean of the standarized DF and the not standarized DF
-    7. We create graphs and tables to understand the behaviour of the balls in the following order:
+    7. We create graphs and tables to understand the behavior of the balls in the following order:
-            7.1 TABLE 4 IN ERP
+            7.1 TABLE 4
             7.2 FIGURE 2A
             7.3 FIGURE 2B
             7.4 TABLE 6